CXO531/ElectroMap/README.md

 Two example datasets are also included in the google drive for use in the software -

-'Atria.tif' - Isolated mouse left atria, paced at 3 and 8.33Hz and loaded with voltage sensitive dye 'GP.tif' - Guinea Pig whole heart paced at 5Hz
+'Atria.tif' - Isolated mouse left atria, paced at 3 and 6.25Hz and loaded with voltage sensitive dye.
+Sampling rate =0.987kHz, pixel size = 71.4micrometers

+'GP.tif' - Guinea Pig whole heart paced at 5Hzampling rate =0.5kHz, pixel size = 320micrometers

 For any questions, please contact CXO531@bham.ac.uk